mikosik/smooth-build/doc/tutorial.md

 release.jar = files("//src") | javac | jar;
 ```

-This script defines `release.jar` function that performs following tasks:
+This script defines `release.jar` function that does not have any parameters
+and performs following tasks:

  * Invokes `files` function that takes all files (recursively)
  from `src` directory located at project's root.
 Double slashes `//` denote